hadley/adv-r/Home.md

+# Advanced R development

-# Specialised data types and languages
+## Specialised data types and languages

 These types of data come up so frequently it's useful to know a little about them and the specialised languages that you use to work with them.